lynch829/apc524_CT/README.md

 X-ray computed tomography, or simply CT, is a technique for non-invasive imaging through objects.
 With appropriate reconstruction algorithm, two/three dimensional cross-sectional images can be obtained from multiple projections along different directions.
 This software is capable of simulating such process: generating test objects, forming projections, reconstruction and visualization.
+The final report is in the folder ./final/ as a PDF file.
+The ./final/ folder also contains two movies in case one's laptop is not equipted with ffmpeg to make movies.

 ### Description of the Software